Lev Shubnikov: Career

 In 1926, at the recommendation of Abram Ioffe, he was sent to the Leiden cryogenic laboratory of Wander Johannes de Haas in the Netherlands; he worked there until 1930.
 Shubnikov studied bismuth crystals with low impurity concentrations, and in cooperation with de Haas he discovered magnetoresistance oscillations at low temperatures in magnetic fields, a phenomenon now known as the Shubnikov–de Haas effect.
 He was later rejoined by Trapeznikova who was also invited to do research in De Haas laboratory.

 In 1930, Shubnikov returned to Kharkiv to work at the National Scientific Center Ukraine Institute of Physics and Technology (UPTI) led by his advisor.
 Obreimov wanted to establish the first Soviet cryogenic laboratory and appointed Shubnikov as its director in 1931.
 Schubnikov and his team studied the electric properties of metals and superconductors at low temperature, in the presence of magnetic fields.
-This research led J. N. Rjabinin and Shubnikov to discovery of type-II superconductivity in 1935 in single crystal lead-thallium (PbTl) and in and lead-indium (Pb-In) alloys in 1937.
+This research led J. N. Rjabinin and Shubnikov to discovery of type-II superconductivity in 1935 in single crystal lead-thallium (PbTl) and in lead-indium (Pb-In) alloys in 1937.
 The notation H_{c1} and H_{c2} to refer to the two critical magnetic fields in a type-II superconductor was first used by Shubnikov.

 From 1932 to 1936, antiferromagnetism, a new magnetic phase of matter, was independently discovered by Louis Néel in France working under Pierre Weiss, and by Shubnikov, Trapeznikova and Lev Landau in the Soviet Union.

 Together with Boris G. Lazarev Lev Shubnikov also discovered paramagnetism of solid state hydrogen in 1936.
 Lev Shubnikov was one of the first to study liquid helium.

 Arrest and death

 During the Stalin epoch, at the height of the Great Purge in 1937, the NKVD launched the UPTI Affair on the basis of allegations of antistate activities, and Shubnikov was arrested on 6 August 1937.
 Three months later he was sentenced to "10 years of prison without correspondence", on October 28.
 Other Soviet scientists working in Kharkiv were arrested in the following months including Obreimov.
 A year later, Moisey Korets and Landau planned to distribute some leaflets in protest but they were also arrested.

 His wife Trapeznikova, tried to appeal, without any success.
 In 1957, she received a message that Shubnikov had died on November 8, 1945, of heart failure.
 A later source, reported in 1991 that Shubnikov was executed by firing squad on 10 November 1937, after a couple days of solitary confinement.
 Until 1991 his true date of death was not officially acknowledged; the Great Soviet Encyclopedia gave the year as 1945.

 He was posthumously rehabilitated by the Supreme Court of the Soviet Union on 11 June 1957.
-Between 1937 and 1957, Soviet scienstists were not allowed to cite Shubnikov's work.
+Between 1937 and 1957, Soviet scientists were not allowed to cite Shubnikov's work.